kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 "You would be astounded to know how many so-called [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) _graduates_ and _postgraduates_---who have passed through the degree mill---are ignorant of these _definitions_, let alone their _purpose_," replied Sol.
 "As an added bonus, write your blog so that it is also perfectly clear to elementary school students, going on to middle school.
 It will serve as a valuable review for them."

+"Differential equations are in an entirely different class of mathematical sophistication from the other three topics.
+They should be excluded from the elementary treatment you are proposing," I said to Sol.

+Never one to be pig-headed, Sol agreed.

-Incredulously, I took up his challenge, complete with its stipulations.
+Somewhat diffidently, I took up his challenge, complete with its stipulations.
 This blog was born after much cogitation, and is really my first attempt at presenting and exemplifying fundamental definitions, usually taught in elementary school^[I usually find it easier to explain concepts to students in middle school and beyond. rather than to elementary school students.].
 Any reader who still finds it conceptually muddy or murky is cordially invited to [write to me](mailto:feedback.swanlotus@gmail.com).

 I have borrowed liberally from material contained in my book-manuscript [_Secrets of Academic Success_](https://swanlotus.netlify.app/sas-manuscript/SAS-partial.pdf), henceforth referred to as _SAS_.
 Perhaps the earnest student will be inspired to look for clarification there as well. \emojifont :wink:  \normalfont